Scott Pape: Books

-In 2016, Scott has released a new book, The Barefoot Investor: The Only Money Guide You'll Ever Need, which has become the best selling finance book in Australia.
+In 2016, Scott released a new book, The Barefoot Investor: The Only Money Guide You'll Ever Need, which has become the best selling finance book in Australia.

 In 2018, Pape released a financial book aimed at children's finance titled The Barefoot Investor for Families.

-November 2022 saw the release of Pape's book "Barefoot Kids: Your Epic Money Adventure".
+November 2022 saw the release of Pape's book Barefoot Kids: Your Epic Money Adventure.

 Television

 In 2009 Pape started hosting The Barefoot Investor, a half hour show about finance on CNBC.
 It was also broadcast on free to air television around Australia on Channel 10.
 The show was nominated for the ASTRA Awards 2010, both in the 'Best Lifestyle' and 'Best New Talent' categories.
 The show has since been cancelled.

 He also appeared as the financial expert on the SBS show The Nest in 2008.
 Pape was also previously a regular guest on The 7pm Project.

 Pape has also hosted and produced the shows Money School and Money Movement for Foxtel.